rofrankel/sai/README.md

 A charting library written in CoffeeScript and rendered with Raphael.JS.

 Still a work in progress.
-Docs will be at http://saijs.com; currently at http://rofrankel.github.com/sai/docs/.
+Docs will be at http://saijs.com.